 I know.
 I know.
 Most independent filmmakers want to save money but feel too strapped to take action.
 This is because each month is filled with bills and other unexpected expenses.
 For this reason, most people put off saving until the end of the month.
 The problem is, by that time, there is nothing left to save.

-And please let me remind you, as a general disclaimer, since I’m a filmmaker and not a qualified legal, tax or financial professional, even if the following strategy provided me with a bunch of FU money, this stuff may not be right for you.
+And please let me remind you, as a general disclaimer, I’m a filmmaker and not a qualified legal, tax or financial professional.
+So even if the following strategy provided me with a bunch of FU money, this stuff may not be right for you.
 So, please talk to a qualified professional first.

 One day, I decided to follow a successful friend’s advice.
 And while it took me a long time, I eventually dug myself out of debt and lifted that financial weight off my back.
 Here is what I did: